Some Smartphone Salesmen Aren't Sold on the iPhone X - Slashdot

 This silly idea of Apple ever having an edge on phones comes from the fact that American carriers had long cockblocked Nokia.
 The original iPhone was a sleek-looking featurephone that could not hold a candle to the true flagship smartphone of that year, the N95.

-I won't pay that sort of money for any phone (Score:3)
+I won't pay that sort of money for any phone (Score:5, Insightful)

 I'd like to think I'm past the "ooh, I want the new shiny" thing - more or less.
 Going forward, my "new phone" budget is going to be roughly $500, and it's going to be spent every 3-4 years.